FlyingFathead/audio-bitsqueezer/README.md

 You can also use it to pre-process your audio to be used with the [MSSIAH](https://mssiah.com/) cartridge for the Commodore 64.
 See the MSSIAH cartridge [Wave-Player manual](https://mssiah.com/files/MSSIAH_WavePlayer.pdf) for more info.

 ### Will it sound great?
-What do you think?
-Welcome to the "high fidelity" of 4-bit audio.
+Well, welcome to the "high fidelity" of 4-bit audio.
 You wanted retro, you got retro.
 No refunds!

 ### Why MSSIAH mode?
 **It's just a bonus feature.** You don't necessarily _need_ a MSSIAH hardware cartridge to transfer the audio data to (i.e.) your Commodore 64, but if you're using a MSSIAH cartridge, it can help in that.